CEPR coordinates or participates in other research networks, for example:

 After years of post-Crisis discussion and debate, a new financial regulation structure has been put in place.
 The regulatory landscape, however, is still evolving as implementation issues are being worked out.
 This evolution is revealing overlaps, gaps and unintended consequences – both across regulatory silos (banking, insurance, market clearing, etc.) and across nations.
 There is thus an explicit need for research and debate on these interactions, especially in the European context.
 This new CEPR initiative, led by Franklin Allen of Imperial College, will promote such research in an environment that keeps a broad range of stakeholders engaged in the ongoing debate.

 Led by Joe Francois (University of Bern) and Bernard Hoekman (EUI).
 The Network will provide theoretically well-grounded analysis that is directly relevant to policy.
 Efforts will a focus on boosting our understanding of the economic impact of complex trade and investment barriers and improving data on such barriers by coordinating ongoing efforts worldwide.
 The Network will also work towards improving simulation models and expanding them to include developments such as firm heterogeneity, global value chain factors, and improved data on behind-the-border barriers.
 This will encompass the existing initiative on Trade Policy Modelling Forum (TPMF).

-These networks coordinate the training of doctoral and post-doctoral students in Europe.
-Many of these networks have vacancies for doctoral and post-doctoral students.
+These FP7 networks coordinated the training of doctoral and post-doctoral students in Europe.
+One of the networks that CEPR was recently involved in was PODER.